This document describes how to mitigate the upcoming expiration of Secure Boot Certificates as it pertains to Cisco UCS environments.

 These certificates are stored in the UEFI firmware Secure Boot key stores:

-Cisco UCS servers—including the B-Series (Blade), C-Series (Rack), and X-Series (Modular) platforms ship with Microsoft 2011 Secure Boot certificates pre-loaded in their UEFI BIOS firmware.
+Cisco UCS servers— B-Series (Blade), C-Series (Rack), and X-Series (Modular) platforms — ship with Microsoft 2011 Secure Boot certificates pre-loaded in their UEFI BIOS firmware.
 When Secure Boot is enabled, the BIOS uses these certificates at every boot cycle to validate:

 These components are typically signed by the Microsoft UEFI CA 2011.

-These failures do not occur until Microsoft starts signing Windows bootloaders with new certificates.
+Note: These failures do not occur until Microsoft starts to sign Windows bootloaders with new certificates.

 This defect acknowledges that: